moonbuggy/Orange-Pi-Zero-GPS-NTP/README.md

 <em>GPIO wiring</em></p>

 #### Cable
-The specific pins chosen allow us to make a convenient cable to connect the GPS and TFT modules while leaving the I2C pins clear for the RTC module to plug directly in.
+The specific pins chosen allow us to make a convenient cable to connect the GPS, TFT and power control modules while leaving the I2C pins clear for the RTC module to plug directly in.

 <p><a href="images/schematic-cable-2.0inch.png">
   <img src="images/schematic-cable-2.0inch.png" width="600">